 Liquat Memorial.
 (03.01.2022.)

-On the right and the left walls of the entrance are huge have been made, showing scenes of historical battles and events.
+On the right and left walls of the entrance are huge paintings, showing scenes of historical battles and events.

 Bust of Sir Syed Ahmad Khan.